henriquesimoes/humpback/solutions/README.md

   > $dest/tests.stats.log
 ```

-substituing the `<n>` with the number of tests you are willing to create and the
+substituting the `<n>` with the number of tests you are willing to create and the
 `<dest>` to the destination folder (it should be different from `sets` if you do
 not want to overwrite the current sets in the repository).
 The above command
 redirects the output to the `tests.stats.log` file inside the set folder, so